 Transitioning from parenting in one home to parenting a child who is navigating two households is never easy.
 The experienced Virginia legal team at May Law, LLP can help to ensure that your needs and your child’s needs are met during this challenging time.

 Get to Know May Law, LLP

 If you are looking for a family law lawyer to deal with your child custody law battle in Virginia, you can count on May Law LLP to retrieve optimal results.
 They are an experienced law firm and they understand the intricate laws that make up the legal spectrum of family law in Virginia.
 May Law LLP is a respectable and understanding group of attorneys who know what it takes to get the results that you need.
 And they understand that if you want to discuss the personal details of your case with the child custody lawyer in Virginia, that you have other choices.
 But May Law LLP believes they are your best child custody lawyer in Virginia and that you should call them today.

-Before you can battle for child custody you actually have to get divorced.
 Filing for divorce in Virginia requires that you have to be a legal resident of Virginia for six months before filing for divorce, if you have any children that are under 18 then The couple must Separate for one year before filing, however if they do not have children they can file for divorce after living separately for six months if both spouses enter a separation agreement which establishes how property will be divided.

 Often times filing for divorce in Virginia is going to consist of filing certain forms with your local Circuit Court, each county has their own rules and may have different forms so you should make sure that you have the required forms from your local courthouse to ensure that you are not filling out forms that are of no use to you.